abhisheky2095/cricinfo/README.md

 # cricinfo
 Display live score from cricinfo static xml file.
+Run this command in your node if this library is not already installed

+num i xml2js

 To run this just have node environment and run the following command from this repository.